Bricktech2000/Atto-8/test/README.md

 ## Overview

-End-to-end testing of the Atto-8 microprocessor and microcomputer is done through `test.py`.
+End-to-end testing of the Atto-8 microcomputer is carried out by `test.py`.
 The script takes as argument a list of operations to perform and filenames to load.
 The program is a stack machine, allowing arbitrary operations to be fed into one another.
 Operation execution begins only after the argument string is fully parsed and deemed well-formed.
 Warnings are emitted if operations return non-zero exit codes.

 Available operations are as follows: